Skip to main content

 Academic

 A comprehensive analysis of the long-term sequelae of anabolic-androgenic steroid abuse requires a perspective rooted in systems biology.
-The is not a singular event but the epicenter of a series of cascading failures that propagate throughout the body’s interconnected networks.
+The endocrine disruption is not a singular event but the epicenter of a series of cascading failures that propagate throughout the body’s interconnected networks.

 The consequences manifest at every level of biological organization, from the molecular and cellular to the organ and systemic.
 The use of supraphysiologic androgens initiates a pathological state that alters cellular function, rewires neuroendocrine circuits, and inflicts lasting damage on vital organs, creating a complex clinical picture that continues to evolve as the first generation of long-term users ages.